-Massachusetts no-fault insurance laws require a driver’s insurance company to cover damages in less serious accidents, where expenses are under $2,000 and there are no permanent or severe injuries.
+Massachusetts no-fault insurance laws require a driver’s insurance company to cover damages in less severe accidents, where expenses are under $2,000, and there are no permanent or severe injuries.

 However, as Boston motorcycle injury lawyers at The Law Offices of Jeffrey S. Glassman well know, these types of crashes tend to be more severe.
 Therefore, damages often rise to the level of requiring those involved to seek remedy outside the no-fault system.

-A common key defense strategy is to push blame onto the injured party, or at least to assert the motorcyclist shared some responsibility for what happened.
-Partial liability for a motorcycle accident is known as comparative fault.
+A typical defense strategy is to push blame onto the injured party, or at least to assert the motorcyclist shared some responsibility for what happened.
+Partial liability for a motorcycle accident is known as "comparative" fault.
 A finding of comparative fault in a motorcycle crash can significantly reduce the damages to which an injured motorcyclist is entitled.What is Comparative Fault?

-Comparative fault, also referred to in legalese as “comparative negligence” or “contributory negligence,” refers to the extent to which an injured person is responsible for the crash, and thus his or her own injuries.
+Comparative fault also referred to in legalese as “comparative negligence” or “contributory negligence,” applies to the extent to which an injured person is responsible for the crash, and thus his or her injuries.

-So for example, a driver of a passenger vehicle strikes a motorcyclist, who is badly injured.
-Motorcyclist sues driver, and the case goes to trial.
-Jurors find the driver is at-fault for the crash, but find the motorcyclist is also at-fault.
+So for example, a driver of a passenger vehicle strikes a motorcyclist, who is severely injured.
+Motorcyclist sues the driver, and the case goes to trial.
+Jurors find the driver is at fault for the crash and find the motorcyclist is also at fault.
 Jurors apportion motorcyclist with 25 percent responsibility and award him $100,000 for his injuries.
-Because of that finding of 25 percent comparative fault, motorcyclist would only be able to collect $75,000.
+Because of that finding of 25 percent comparative fault, the motorcyclist would only be able to collect $75,000.

-This is why it’s important for plaintiff attorneys to avoid or at least minimize any finding of comparative fault in order to maximize the compensation an injured party will receive.
+It is important for plaintiff attorneys to avoid or at least minimize any finding of comparative fault to maximize the compensation an injured party will receive.

-The law further states that if a plaintiff violates a criminal statute, ordinance or regulation pertaining to the accident (i.e., speeding, failure to wear a helmet, failure to signal lane change), this alone will not block plaintiff from recovering damages for injury or death.
-However, this violation can be used as evidence against plaintiff in determining the level of comparative fault.Duty to Mitigate Damages
+The law further states that if a plaintiff violates a criminal statute, ordinance or regulation about the accident (i.e., speeding, failure to wear a helmet, failure to signal a lane change), this alone will not block plaintiff from recovering damages for injury or death.
+However, this violation can be used as evidence against the plaintiff in determining the level of comparative fault.Duty to Mitigate Damages